purnendunaskar987/purnendunaskar987/README.md

-- 👋 Hi, I’m @purnendunaskar987
+- 👋 Hi, I’m Purnendu Naskar
-- 👀 I’m interested in ...
+- 👀 I’m interested in GCP
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Cloud Computing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Hackathons
-- 📫 How to reach me ...
+- 📫 How to reach me (https://www.linkedin.com/in/purnendunaskar/)

 <!---
 purnendunaskar987/purnendunaskar987 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.